• Skip to primary navigation

 Garlic and herbs – adjust the amount to taste preference.
 I suggest using fresh for both, but you can use dried herbs in a pinch.

-Variations on the recipe
+📖 Variations on the recipe

 If you want a lower carb burger then you can use lettuce wraps instead of buns.
 Although do note that there are breadcrumbs in the sweet potato patties.

-Step by step instructions
+🔪 Step by step instructions

-Step 1: Make a flax egg by combining milled flaxseed and water in a bowl.
+Make a flax egg by combining milled flaxseed and water in a bowl.
 Set aside for at least ten minutes.

-Step 2: Boil (or steam) the sweet potato and broccoli until fork tender.
+Boil (or steam) the sweet potato and broccoli until fork tender.

-Step 3: Fry the bell peppers and corn in a little olive oil in a pan.
+Fry the bell peppers and corn in a little olive oil in a pan.

-Step 4: Mash the sweet potato and broccoli with a potato masher or fork.
+Mash the sweet potato and broccoli with a potato masher or fork.

 Recipe tip: let the sweet potato drain in a colander for a few minutes as this will reduce excess liquid and so help the burgers bind together.

-process shots for making sweet potato burgers.
+numbered process shots for making sweet potato burgers including sweet potato patties in a skillet.

-Step 5: Add all the ingredients to a bowl.
+Add all the ingredients to a bowl.

-Step 6: Use a fork to mash the ingredients together, making sure they are all combined.
+Use a fork to mash the ingredients together, making sure they are all combined.

-Step 7: Form the mixture into burger patties and fry in a little olive oil in a pan.
+Form the mixture into burger patties and fry in a little olive oil in a pan.

-Frequently asked questions
+📋 Frequently asked questions

 How do the sweet potato burgers hold together?

 This recipe uses a flax egg and breadcrumbs to hold the burgers together, as well as the sweet potato itself which is quite 'sticky' when cooked through.
-The burgers won't be completely 'solid' though as we aren't using egg to bind, more rustic and a little on the softer side.
+The burgers won't be completely 'solid' though as we aren't using egg to bind, so are more rustic and a little on the softer side.
 So flip carefully in the pan!

 Do I need a food processor to make the burgers?